WeiJun0827/taipei-travel-time/README.md

     * Supported transits:
 	     1. Taipei Metro system
 	     2. Bus network of Greater Taipei Area.
-  * Number of Transfer
+  * Number of Transfers
-    * The specified number of transfer between different routes or different transits.
+    * The specified number of transfers between different routes or different transits.
   * Maximum Walking Distance
-    * The maximum distance a passanger willing to walk from:
+    * The maximum distance a passenger willing to walk from:
 	     1. the starting point to the first transit station of the journey
 	     2. the last transit station of the journey to its nearby area
   * Departure Time